 The Council will strive to make decisions by consensus, including matters of process and substance.

-The Council will strive to reach consensus in its decision-making.
 Consensus is defined by broad agreement among Council Members, meaning all or nearly all Council members can live with the proposed decision.
 Consensus is also defined by the process as well as the outcome of group deliberation.
 Thus, the Council will seek to articulate and explore members’ interests and concerns, creatively develop ideas and options, seek to meet the needs and concerns of members to the greatest extent possible, and problem-solve in the face of disagreement.
 Consensus on the final slate of recommendations does not suggest all members will be equally satisfied with the outcomes nor prefer each and every recommendation.
-Rather, a consensus indicates that the slate of recommendations in total advances the public interest and addresses the requirements of the GWSA.
+Rather, consensus-based decisions should indicate that the slate of recommendations in total advances the public interest and addresses the requirements of the GWSA.

 The Council will be supported in reaching consensus by: 1) work at the Subcommittee level; 2) an iterative process of development of ideas, honing, and prioritizing; 3) facilitated dialogue; and, 4) Steering Committee guidance, support, and informal “mediation” to bridge differences between meetings as needed, always in the context of Open Meeting Laws.
 Consensus will be tested at various steps in the process through discussion, straw polls, informal, non-decisional surveying on issues and ideas between meetings, and carefully facilitated discussion ahead of formal votes.

-The Council, however, does not have unlimited time for consensus building.
+With the goal of broad consensus on key decisions, the Council also must ultimately adopt policies, processes, documents, and positions that will require clarity on decision-making and outcome.
+The GWSA states the Council can make decisions by majority vote.
 Therefore, it will use the following process to review and make decisions on documents and other outputs.

 For significant decisions around policy or related matters, the Council will strive to hold at least two sessions on the topic.